 He then decided to resume the heritage of wine grape growing and wine making as started in 1865 by John Heath, son of William and Fanny Heath who had emigrated from Nottingham, UK.
 They settled ‘Heathvale’ in 1859 and commenced planting vines.

-Wine grape growing and Winemaking on the same property create the ultimate challenge and opportunity to create something special from this’ terroir’.
-Ben Radford, David Norman, Phil Lehmann and now Chris Taylor have been wonderful mentors in the winemaking.
+Wine grape growing and winemaking on the same property create the ultimate challenge and opportunity to create something special from this ‘terroir’.
+Ben Radford, David Norman, Phil Lehmann, Chris Taylor and now Tony Carapetis have been wonderful mentors in the winemaking.
 The vineyard experimentation, looking after our soil and commitment to sound sustainable practices have seen many visitors to Heathvale to view and discuss what is unique to us.